-The gain for each audio input of the TPA301 is set by resistors R_F and R_I according to Equation 5 for BTL mode.
+The gain for each audio input of the TPA741 is set by resistors R_F and R_I according to Equation 5 for BTL mode.

-BTL Gain =
+BTL gain =

-$$A_V = -2\left(\frac{R_F}{R_I}\right)$$
+$$-2\left(\frac{R_F}{R_I}\right)$$

 (5)

 BTL mode operation brings about the factor 2 in the gain equation due to the inverting amplifier mirroring the voltage swing across the load.
-Given that the TPA301 is a MOS amplifier, the input impedance is high; consequently, input leakage currents are not generally a concern, although noise in the circuit increases as the value of R_F increases.
-In addition, a certain range of R_F values are required for proper start-up operation of the amplifier.
-Taken together it is recommended that the effective impedance seen by the inverting node of the amplifier be set between 5 k Ω and 20 k Ω .
+Given that the TPA741 is an MOS amplifier, the input impedance is high; consequently, input leakage currents are not generally a concern, although noise in the circuit increases as the value of R{F} increases.
+In addition, a certain range of R{F} values is required for proper start-up operation of the amplifier.
+Taken together, it is recommended that the effective impedance seen by the inverting node of the amplifier be set between 5 k Ω and 20 k Ω .
 The effective impedance is calculated in Equation 6.

+Effective impedance

-Effective Impedance = $$\frac{R_F R_I}{R_F + R_I}$$
+$$=\frac{R_F R_I}{R_F + R_I}$$

+(6)

 As an example, consider an input resistance of 10 k Ω and a feedback resistor of 50 k Ω .
-The BTL gain of the amplifier would be -10 V/V, and the effective impedance at the inverting terminal would be 8.3 k Ω , which is well within the recommended range.
+The BTL gain of the amplifier would be -10 V/V and the effective impedance at the inverting terminal would be 8.3 k Ω , which is well within the recommended range.

 For high-performance applications, metal film resistors are recommended because they tend to have lower noise levels than carbon resistors.
-For values of R_F above 50 k Ω , the amplifier tends to become unstable due to a pole formed from R_F and the inherent input capacitance of the MOS input structure.
-For this reason, a small compensation capacitor, C_F , of approximately 5 pF should be placed in parallel with R_F when R_F is greater than 50 k Ω .
+For values of R_F above 50 $k\Omega$, the amplifier tends to become unstable due to a pole formed from R_F and the inherent input capacitance of the MOS input structure.
+For this reason, a small compensation capacitor of approximately 5 pF should be placed in parallel with R_F when R_F is greater than 50 $k\Omega$.
 This, in effect, creates a low-pass filter network with the cutoff frequency defined in Equation 7.

-For example, if R_F is 100 k Ω and C_F is 5 pF then f{co} is 318 kHz, which is well outside the audio range.
+For example, if R_F is 100 k Ω and C_F is 5 pF, then f_c is 318 kHz, which is well outside of the audio range.

-Input Capacitor, C1
+Input Capacitor, C_I

-In the typical application, an input capacitor, C_I , is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
+In the typical application an input capacitor, C_I , is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
 In this case, C_I and R_I form a high-pass filter with the corner frequency determined in Equation 8.